 Who is a good candidate for the invisible haircut?

 In other words, the invisible haircut is great for those who consider themselves to be relatively lazy when it comes to doing anything with their hair — and it's even better if you air-dry it in summer.
 It pays to get your products right, though.
-Try JVN Hair Complete Air Dry Cream, which gives hair hold and protects against frizz in all hair types, or Hairstory Undressed Texturising Spray, a salty wave-enhancer.
+Try JVN Hair Complete Air Dry Cream, £21, which gives hair hold and protects against frizz in all hair types, or Hairstory Undressed Texturising Spray, £42, a salty wave-enhancer used in salon by London stylists The Hair Bros.

-Lastly, even if you've become an adept at-home hairdresser over past few years in quarantine, take it from the experts: Don't attempt the invisible haircut at home.
-It's nothing like snipping off dead ends or trimming your bangs.
+Lastly, regardless of whether you've become a dab hand with the scissors or clippers over the past few years, take it from the experts and don't attempt the invisible haircut at home.
+It's nothing like snipping off dead ends or trimming your fringe.
 In unqualified hands, a lot could go wrong.
 "You should never use thinning scissors near the root as this could create hairs that are too short and stick up," says Chie.
 Luke also hits home the importance of leaving the invisible haircut to the professionals: "This technique is only as good as the person doing it."